-The cellulitis and ways to reduce it is a very popular topic for a reason is almost every woman (and some men too) is affected by it at a certain point of their life.
-And it doesn’t matter if it’s postpartum cellulitis, post-menopausal or youth cellulitis, you still feel bad about the image you see in a mirror.
+Cellulitis and ways to reduce it is a very popular topic for a reason almost every woman (and some men too) is affected by it at a certain point in their life.
+And it doesn’t matter if it’s postpartum cellulitis, post-menopausal, or youth cellulitis, you still feel bad about the image you see in a mirror.
 But don’t be as there is a fix for every problem, and this one is no exception.

 To cure or at least greatly diminish your bumpy-lumpy look, you need to understand the problem completely.
 And to do that we highly recommend reading our comprehensive article about the issue.

-As this article will be focused on actual products, which can help solving this heartbreaking problem.
+This article will be focused on actual products, which can help to solve this heartbreaking problem.

 Types of Cellulite Massagers

-There are different types of cellulite massagers, brushes, and blasters, which marketed too smooth-out orange peel appearance of your skin.
+There are different types of cellulite massagers, brushes, and blasters, which are marketed to smooth out the orange peel appearance of your skin.
 They differ in look and performance significantly.
 Here’s what you need to know to choose the right one for your needs.

 Manual Cellulite Massagers

 The pros of manual massagers are that they are mostly simple in construction and as result sturdy and reliable.
-They also can be used in the showers, hot-tubs, saunas and/or away from electricity source without limitation.
-Lastly, you’re using your arm muscles to perform a massage, what strengthen them as well as make your heart pumping faster and using more calories.
+They also can be used in showers, hot tubs, saunas, and/or away from electricity sources without limitation.
+Lastly, you’re using your arm muscles to perform a massage, which strengthens them as well as makes your heart pumping faster and uses more calories.

 From another hand, it’s a big drawback too.
 As your arms will get tired much faster than with electric anti-cellulite machines, resulting in shorter massage sessions and potentially inferior results.

-Round or palm shaped scrubbers that fit nicely in the palm of your hand.
-Because you don’t need hold tightly on it, but rather press with your whole palm, it’s less tiring for hands than some types of rollers.
+Round or palm-shaped scrubbers that fit nicely in the palm of your hand.
+Because you don’t need to hold tightly on it, but rather press with your whole palm, it’s less tiring for hands than some types of rollers.

-They are good for using with creams on any body area, especially for early stage cellulitis.
+They are good for use with creams on any body area, especially for early-stage cellulitis.

 You can go wrong with this Brush Mitt loved by many.

-This one is a classic example of roller massager for cellulite removal.
+This one is a classic example of a roller massager for cellulite removal.

-The advantage of cellulite roller sticks is that they can be held with both hands spreading the work load evenly.
-These are great for back, upper legs and behind the knee areas.
-A great example of roller stick is this one.
-There are many wooden roller sticks on the market, but they all made in China with some quality issues.
+The advantage of cellulite roller sticks is that they can be held with both hands spreading the workload evenly.
+These are great for the back, upper legs, and behind-the-knee areas.
+A great example of a roller stick is this one.
+There are many wooden roller sticks on the market, but they are all made in China with some quality issues.

-What would happen if octopus cellulite massager will mate with roller stick?
+What would happen if octopus deep tissue massage via cellulite remover will mate with a roller stick?
 You will get Fascia blaster sold exclusively by Ashley Black for quite a price of 89$ plus tax and shipping.
-Though there is something unique about fascia blaster and how deep and thorough it can be in detaching your connective tissue and letting your fat to smooth out.
+Though there is something unique about fascia blaster and how deep and thorough it can be in detaching your connective tissue and letting your fat smooth out.

 Another way to improve lymph and blood circulation is by using vacuum cups.
 You can use them in different ways.
-For general improvement of circulation, you attach them to your skin usually on wet or good lubricated skin and moving up and down in the direction of your heart.
-To activate circulation in particular spot you suck them on the spot and live for some time there.
-After removing silicone cup you will bruise on that spot, and it’s what you want.
-As bruising will cause local inflammation and will signal to the body to improve circulation and bring more nutrients and cleaning crew to that spot.
+For general improvement of circulation, you attach them to your skin usually on wet or good lubricated skin, and move up and down in the direction of your heart.
+To activate circulation in the particular spot you suck them on the spot and live for some time there.
+After removing the silicone cup you will bruise on that spot, and it’s what you want.
+Bruising will cause local inflammation and will signal to the body to improve circulation and bring more nutrients and cleaning crew to that spot.

-Different people have different success with cupping.
+Different people have different successes with cupping.
 Some like it for some it’s too much bruising.
-But you can try yourself and decide.
+But you can try it yourself and decide.
 Just to be sure to choose better quality cups (like this one), so they last.

-Cellulite Massage machines come in various sizes and forms, but they all electricity powered what allows you to save some muscle energy while giving yourself longer, deeper and more efficient massage.
+Cellulite Massage machines come in various sizes and forms, but they are all electricity powered which allows you to save some muscle energy while giving yourself longer, deeper, and more efficient massage.

-All electric handheld massage devices marketed mainly for two purposes:
+All-electric handheld massage devices are marketed mainly for two purposes:

 - Muscle massage – to provide pain relief and alleviate stiffness